 Podcasts.
 These audio or video files that can be downloaded to your smart phone, tablet, or music player can be anywhere from a few minutes to hours long.
 You can find podcasts that cover health topics as varied as strategies for healthy eating on-the-go, tips to adopt healthy habits, how to manage stress and overcome exercise barriers, and hints on eating right when you have diabetes.

 4 Tips for Finding the Healthy Eating App You Want

 It's great that there's so much diet and nutrition help online, but it won't do you any good if you don't know where to find it.
 To help you locate useful smart phone and tablet apps, expert blogs, and software, try these simple tips:

 - Check with the manufacturer of your device.
-Some companies have their own standalone software for helping you locate eating out, diet, nutrition, and weight loss apps, while others let you search for applications via their web site.
+Some companies have their own standalone software for helping you locate eating out, diet, nutrition, and weight loss apps, while others let you search for applications via their website.

 - Use your favorite search engine.
 In your search terms, be sure to include the type of device you're using.
 For example: you could search using the phrases "nutrition application, Android" or "calorie counter application, iPhone."

 - Check out customer and professional review web sites.
-Lots of weight loss, diet, and fitness applications are free, but some can cost, so reviewing web sites can help you narrow down which apps may be worth the price.
+Lots of weight loss, diet, and fitness applications are free, but some can cost, so reviewing websites can help you narrow down which apps may be worth the price.

 - Talk to friends.
 Even if friends don't use the same hardware you do, they can make recommendations.
-Some apps work on multiple platforms, so if your best buddy has a cool calorie counter application on his Windows 8 phone, that same company might also make a calorie counter for your iPhone.
+Some apps work on multiple platforms, so if your best buddy has a cool calorie counter application on their Windows 8 phone, that same company might also make a calorie counter for your iPhone.